Thinking about what the customer really wants. And delivering!

 2. You pause – and take the time to THINK!
-You may think to yourself, or think in writing, or think out loud, or think about the situation, or think about the resolve, or some combination of these scenarios.
-In short, you try your best – using your experience, combined with your corporate rules, prices, and policies to think it all the way out.
+You may think to yourself, or think in writing, or think out loud, or think about the situation, or think about the resolve, or MAYBE even think about the outcome, or some combination of these scenarios.
+In short, you try your best – using your experience, combined with your corporate rules — to think it all the way out.

-3. Now it’s time to respond, help – or even try to resolve.
-You present your reaction, offer your help, your suggestions, your knowledge, your ideas, your solutions, and your thoughts.
+3. Now it’s time to respond – or even try to resolve.
+You present your reaction, your ideas, your solutions, and your thoughts.

-3.5 The questions are: Who is this in terms of, and what are the motives and expectations of the customer.
+3.5 The question is: In terms of whom?
 Who have you thought and responded in terms of?
-Is it, “what we can do.”
-Or is it, “Here’s what we can do to get you what you really wanted, and here’s what will happen AFTER that.”
+Is it, “What we can do?”
+Or is it, “Here’s what we can do to get you what you really wanted.”

-The object of thinking is to flesh the idea all the way out from the beginning of the opportunity, to the outcome, to the solution all the way out to the end – IN TERMS OF WHAT THE CUSTOMER REALLY NEEDS AND WANTS.
-(They don’t want a drill – they need a hole)
+The object of thinking is to flesh the idea all the way out from the beginning of the opportunity, to the outcome, to the solution, all the way out to the end – IN TERMS OF WHAT THE CUSTOMER REALLY WANTS.

 Here’s how to think it through to a win for everyone:

 To get that green lawn you have to fix their sprinkler.
-HERE'S THE OPPORTUNITY – fix the sprinkler, and give them a bag of fertilizer branded with your company's name to help them achieve what they want: A green lawn.
+HERE’S THE OPPORTUNITY: Fix the sprinkler, and give them a bag of fertilizer branded with your companies name to help them achieve what they want: a green lawn.
 (If at all possible, capitalize your opportunity by branding your WOW!)

 Here’s another example: Ever make an airline reservation?
 Do the airlines know your problem?
 Your desired outcome?
 NO. They make you a reservation, and hang up.
 EXCEPT ONE AIRLINE.
-Virgin Atlantic Airlines.
-When you fly upper class, they ask you where you’re going when you LAND.
+Richard Branson’s Virgin Atlantic.
+They ask you where you’re going when you LAND.
 People don’t want to fly, they want to land.
-And when they land, they gotta go someplace, and VIRGIN arranges transportation to your destination as part of their fare.
+And when they land, they gotta go someplace.
+Virgin arranges limousine transportation to your destination as part of their Upper Class fare.
 WOW!

-THINK! about the ten prime reasons customers call you, and figure out the symptom, the problem, the customer’s desired outcome, and discover opportunity to WOW!
+THINK! about the ten prime reasons customers call you.
+Figure out the symptom, the problem, the customer’s desired outcome, and then discover the opportunity to WOW!
 Then ACT!